-Remains Found Of More Than 140 Children Who Were Sacrificed In Peru
+Remains Of More Than 140 Children Who Were Sacrificed Found In Peru

 Archaeologists discovered the remains of more than 140 children in Peru, children who they believe were sacrificed because of heavy rains.